 Coinciding with the American ‘Torture Porn‘ movement in the early to mid-2000’s, the ‘New French Extremity’ subgenre, a term coined by scholar Alexandra West, re-acquainted horror fans with levels of gore and violence missing from theater screens since the early 1980’s.
 The New French Extremism was an eclectic collection of disparate films that were part exploitation film, part body horror.
 This wave of French horror produced several violent and transgressive films including Inside, Martyrs, Irreversible, Frontier(s), and Sheitan.
+Among the more divisive entries, High Tension split audiences and critics alike.

 A Raw and Lean, if Not Unoriginal, Story